algorandfoundation/xGov/Proposals/xgov-103.md

 ## Future Blueprint
 The project aims to raise upwards of $5 million through the fair presale of up to 65% of the total token supply with 30% reserved for community initiatives and staking rewards.
-This will encourage the community to start staking the ASA tokens as soon as possible, adding to token stability.
 The funds raised will be used to provide research and development (coding/programming intensive) with operational expenses -aside from marketing- not to exceed 5% of the total funds raised during the first year.
 After the first year of operation, the development team can only spend a maximum of 10% annually from the post-market treasury funds only.
 This assures investors that no rug-pulls can be carried out with respect to the project.